 Changes to Equipment specifications are not a valid reason for you to cancel an order.

-11. When you must pay us.
+11 When you must pay us.
 We will send you an invoice for the charges due and any expenses that apply.
-Payment is due on the date of our invoice and payable within 30 days.
+Payment is due on the date of our invoice and, if we hold pre-paid funds from you, we will deduct the amount due from those Pre-Paid Funds otherwise, you will pay us within 30 days.
 If you are late paying us for any reason we will tell you.
 If we haven’t been paid by 30 days after we have told you of the late payment, we may suspend or cancel any other deliveries of Equipment, Software or Services we have contracted to provide.

 if you are licensing Software, the following terms apply